Erharshita-cloud/node-app-with-jenkins/README.md

-# Simple Node App for CI/CD Demo
+# Simple Node App for CI/CD Demo Pipeline

 This is a simple Node.js application used for demonstrating a Jenkins CI/CD pipeline with Docker.